Undoubtedly, one of the best ways to instantly improve your WOD performance is to address the most important aspect of performance – breathing.

-The majority of athletes I work with through Online Performance Coaching come to me with some general concepts of breathing.
+The majority of individuals I work with through online coaching come to me with some general concepts of breathing.
 I often find these concepts are used in an inappropriate way or at suboptimal times during workouts.
 Amongst competitive athletes, breathing is something that’s rarely, if ever, practised and considering the huge gains in performance it can unlock it’s something that needs to be addressed.

 In part 1 of this series I won’t be digging too much into the mechanics of respiration and what role they play in optimising performance.
 This is something I’ll be discussing in later editions, as well as considerations for exercise selection and movement prep.

 The use of Intraabdominal pressure (IAP) to brace during heavy lifts using the Valsalva manoeuvre (VM) is widely known and used amongst CF athletes.
 The VM is the process of taking a big breath and holding it throughout most, if not all, of a heavy lift.
 Whilst this method of bracing through breathing is very important to lifting near maximal weights, it is counter-productive to achieving optimal performance in many training CF workouts (more on this later…).
 One example of an exception to this would e if your workout had a load that was a very high percentage of your 1RM, such as a snatch/clean ladder.